-Surprisingly, Testimony is a rookie band, and while that may not cross your mind upon first listen, the real hint lay in the production which sounds thin, almost like a step back to the '80s when thrash was popular enough that any act could come up with a record deal.
-Although Testimony doesn't quite fall into the trap, they feel like a second tier band in terms of song writing and hookiness.
-Melody is sufficient enough that you might be able to find something to latch onto, but an inherent lack of direction is missing from the band's music that is absolutely essential to reel listeners in for repeated listens.
-This is largely attributed to the progressive nature, which becomes no walk in the park, and pushes writing to second base in favor of lengthiness adopted by acts that don't know when to hang their instruments up.
-As far as I'm concerned, progressive does not always mean extended song lengths--a portion of the EP would benefit from a good trimming.
+Surprisingly, Testimony are a rookie band, and while that may not cross your mind upon first listen, the real hint is in the production which is like a step back to thrash metal's heyday.
+Although Testimony don't quite fall into the trap, they feel like a second-tier band in terms of songwriting and their ability to create a memorably hook.
+Melody is decent enough that you might be able to find something to enjoy, but a sense of direction is missing that is absolutely essential to reel in an audience.
+As far as I'm concerned, progressive does not always mean extended song lengths, and a portion of the EP would benefit from a good trimming.

-On the upside, Testimony is extremely accomplished musically with everything from standard power chord shredding to scale-based climbs into space that recall progressive bands of yore, as well as groups like Testament.
-For what the band lacks in writing expertise, they make up with in pure charisma and energy, which can be tough to capture on record, yet alone a freshman release.
-Tempo changes glorify the inner monster called progressive metal, something the band has firmly anchored into their sound that melds unusually well with a choppy brand of thrash not afraid to allow for musical expansion.
+On the flipside, Testimony are quite musically accomplished, utilizing everything from standard power chords to scale-based climbs that recall bands of olden days.
+For what they lack in writing expertise, they make up for with charisma and energy, which can be tough to capture on record, yet alone a freshman release.
+Tempo changes accentuate the inner monster called progressive metal, while the choppy, staccato riffing gives a nod to thrash.
+In other words, neither subgenre dominates one another.

 The Verdict: Boring, boring, and more boring.